How FICO Credit Scores Are Calculated

-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan boils down to just one number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage comes down to a single number.

-The FICO score is created by credit reporting agencies.
-They use the payment history of your various loans: mortgages, car/motorcycle/boat loans, credit cards, and others.
+This score is compiled by credit reporting agencies.
+They use the payment history from your various loans: credit cards, mortgages, car/boat loans and the like.

-The three reporting agencies use slightly different formulas to build a credit score.
+Each of the three credit agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors in building your credit score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a credit score:

 - Your Credit History - How long have you had credit?

-- Balances on your Credit Cards - How many accounts do you have?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 Improving your score

-Is it possible to raise your credit score?
-Because the score is entirely based on your lifelong credit history, it's very difficult to change it quickly.
-You should appeal for the credit agency to remove any incorrect data from your credit report, which is the only "quick fix" for credit troubles.
+How can you improve your credit score?
+Despite what you hear from "credit repair" companies, the FICO score is calculated from your lifetime credit history, so you can't turn it around right away.
+You should appeal for the credit agency to remove any incorrect reporting from your credit report; this is really the only "quick fix" for credit problems.

-Before you can improve your credit score, you must obtain your score and be sure that the reports from each agency are correct.
-Fair Isaac, the corporation that invented the original FICO score, offers scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-Also available are information and online tools that help you understand how to improve your credit score.
+Before you can improve your FICO score, you have to get your score and make certain that the credit reports from each reporting agency are correct.
+Fair Isaac, the company that invented the first FICO credit score, offers FICO scores on myFICO.com.
+For a reasonable fee, you can get your FICO score from all three agencies, along with your credit report.
+They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report every year from the three major agencies when you visit AnnualCreditReport.com.
+You can get a free credit report every year from the three major agencies at AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.